 - Communication devices, and

-APS efforts are intended to insure that principles with LEP or with hearing, visual, or speech impairments understand all significant APS actions at each stage of the case, including investigation, service planning, service delivery, judicial proceedings, alternative placement, and emergency client services.
+APS efforts are intended to insure that principles with LEP or with sensory impairments understand all significant APS actions at each stage of the case, including investigation, service planning, service delivery, judicial proceedings, alternative placement, and emergency client services.

 The investigator obtains interpreter services at no cost to the person served.
-Regional management staff will ensure that their staff develop local resources to provide interpreter services upon request from volunteers.
+District management ensures their staff develop local resources to provide interpreter services upon request from volunteers.
 If the service is not available through volunteers, the cost shall be borne by the department.

 For additional information regarding LEP services please contact: